What to Expect from the PGA Tour Fall Schedule for the 2022-2023 Season

 Defending Champion: Hideki Matsuyama

-The Zozo Championship made its debut in 2019 as the first PGA Tour event to be held in Japan.
-The event proved to be a success, with Tiger Woods claiming his 82nd PGA Tour career victory.
+Making its debut in 2019 as the first PGA Tour event to be held in Japan, this event has proved to be a success when Tiger Woods claimed his 82nd PGA Tour career victory.
 There is a deal in place to continue the event through 2025.
 The LIV Tour Golf Invitational Jeddah is also this weekend.

 The CJ Cup in South Carolina, Oct.
 20-23